Roman Coins of Nisibisa mini-theme.

 (Autokrater Caesar Marcus Julius Philippus Sebastos)

 Sear Greek Imperial 4157.
 BMC Mesopotamia Nesibi [sic] 21, attributed there to Philip I, with a footnote "Some of these may be of Philip Junior, especially nos.
 21-4 on which the face appears to be beardless."
+The portrait on this coin is beardless and the man seems young.
+It is Philip II.

 Otacilia Severa, wife of Philip I (Marcus Julius Philippus), who reigned 244-249.

-Roman provincial Æ 24.5 mm, 11.18 g.
+Roman provincial.
+24.5 mm, 11.18 g.

 Mesopotamia, Nisibis, AD 244-249.